 The map service is the way that you make maps available to the web using ArcGIS.
 You'll make the map in ArcMap, then publish the map as a service to your ArcGIS Server site.
 Internet or intranet users can then use the map service in web applications, ArcGIS Desktop, ArcGIS Online, and other client applications.

 What can a map service do?

 A map service makes maps, features, and attribute data available inside many types of client applications.
 One common use of a map service is to show business data on top of basemap tiles from ArcGIS Online, Bing Maps, or Google Maps.
 Many other ways to use a map service are described in Common reasons for using map services.

 How do I start creating a map service?

 All map services begin inside ArcMap, where you create your map.
 When you've finished the map and are ready to share it with others, choose File > Share As > Service > Publish Service from the main menu.
 The items on the Share as Service dialog box can help you get started sharing your map as a service.
-See Publishing a map service for full instructions.
+See Publish a map service from ArcMap for full instructions.